 Ambient occlusion serves to provide a game with more realistic ambient lighting.

-Once upon a time, in the distant year 2000, textures and polygon counts were the most important cornerstones of what could be considered “good graphics”.
+Once upon a time, in the distant year 2000, textures and polygon counts were the most vital cornerstones of what could be considered “good graphics.”
 But those were quickly pushed to their limits and served only as a stepping stone towards truly photorealistic games.

-The most important aspect of photorealism, developers found, was the lighting.
-And while rendering character shadows in real-time was not too difficult, having every inch of the in-game environment be subject to natural lighting was a completely different matter.
+Developers found that the most important aspect of photorealism was the lighting.
+And while rendering character shadows in real-time were not too difficult, having every inch of the in-game environment be subject to natural lighting was a completely different matter.

 This is where ambient occlusion steps in.